Skip to main content

 CAA_ENABLEDWhether active package detection is enabled on the agent running on the host.

-• CVE, Package Name, and Package Namespace tabs: The CSV is indexed by Vulnerability (CVE) ID and provides details on the vulnerability and affected package.
+• CVE, Package Name, and Package Namespace tabs: The CSV is indexed by Vulnerability (CVE) ID and provides details on the vulnerability and affected package or Windows application.

 CSV ColumnDescription